ZigaSajovic/dCpp/README.md

 ###Theory

-From _abstract_ of the paper  _Operational calculus on programming spaces and generalized tensor networks_ in which I derived the theory
+From _abstract_ of the paper  _Operational calculus on programming spaces and generalized tensor networks_ in which the theory is derived by [Žiga Sajovic](https://www.linkedin.com/in/zigasajovic):

 In this paper, we develop the theory of analytic virtual machines, that implement analytic programming spaces and operators acting upon them.
 Such a machine fully integrates control structures, reataining the expressive freedom of algorithmic control flow.